Sunday, June 21, 2026

 The place is fashioned as a speakeasy, with the front entrance down a staircase and a secret code to enter.
 Allegedly this code is on their Facebook page, but I have yet to find it.
 Once inside, there's a small lobby--think the size of a modest walk-in closet--with a sliding door, letting patrons into a venue which probably seats 75.

-The vibe is secret hideaway meets party.
+The vibe is secret hideaway meets frat party.
 The place is decorated with paraphernalia that might have been found in a speakeasy from 100 years ago, along with a ton of historic explanations.
 Most nights there's music--and there's a lot of great musical talent in the Ark-La-Tex area, which makes up for the terrible service (it's always terrible).
 The place is owned by a man I've never seen sober.
 I've often wondered if this is part of the act or he just has a bionic liver.
 But like most places around town, terrible service and inebriated owners don't define the experience.
 Nor does it lessen the fun.

 I took this picture Saturday night.
 Though you can barely make out anything with the lighting the way it is, there are instruments hanging off the wall.
 The lighting always looks like this.